 At Hope we are always glad to see and welcome new faces.
 Our Sunday morning meetings and prayer meetings are open to all and we would love to see you there.
-If you are interested in coming to meet with us or want to find out more about us please contact us feel free to just come along one Sunday morning for more information you can contact us at email@example.com.
+If you are interested in coming to meet with us feel free to just come along one Sunday morning or for more information you can contact us at email@example.com.

 What will it be like when I arrive?

 We meet together every Sunday morning at 10:15am at Long Ridings Primary School to meet with God through song, prayer and teaching from the bible.
 You will be greeted with tea or coffee, after the meeting, there is further opportunity to meet folk and there are refreshments provided.
 Occasionally we have a family breakfast before the service or family lunch after the meeting which you are welcome to join us for and are shown in the calendar.

 Where do you meet?

 The address is Long Ridings Primary School, Long Ridings Avenue, Hutton, Brentwood, Essex CM13 1DU.